dehenne/steemdocs/Basics/libraries.md

 * steem-lib - JavaScript library for Node and browser

+* SteemConnect - JS SDK for Authentication/Authorization with steem

 **Python**

 * Piston - Python 3 lib for steem and basis for piston-cli - [https://github.com/xeroc/piston-lib](https://github.com/xeroc/piston-lib)